henriqueftogashi/django-machine-learning-beta/README.md

 # django-machine-learning-beta

 This Django app (beta) accepts any csv file to run a classification model model among Logistic Regression, Random Forest (10 interations) and xgboost.
-The user has an option to profile and preprocess data addressing missing values, one hot encoding and feature scaling.
+The user has an option to profiling and preprocess data; addressing missing values, one hot encoding and feature scaling.
 The 3 models can be selected simultaneously for accuracy comparison.
 The results and validation are provided as confusion matrix and ROC curve.

 This is my first Django project and is still a early beta version.
 I hope the code published here can help people that are also learning Django.